 By Kepper Petzig | Contributing Writer

-Kepper Petzing has lived in Concordia for 40 years where, with their partner Lowen, they rai sed t wo children.
+Kepper Petzing has lived in Concordia for 40 years, where, with their partner Lowen, they raised two children.
 They are nonbinary.
-They love gardening and fresh food and are grateful for the community gardens.
+They love community and are grateful for Concordia News.